zubairwazir/dev-sprint-devops-project/README.md

 ### Front-End

 The front-end of this project is in a very rudimentary stage.
 But it works well, when going through the NGINX IP the app is accessible for use.
-At the moment there is no create, updae or delete functionality but these are hopeful additions which I will detail later.
+At the moment there is no create, update or delete functionality but these are hopeful additions which I will detail later.

 <img src="https://github.com/CBhavra/Practical-project/blob/main/Resources/Front-End.jpg"/>